jdolinay/avr_debug/arduino/library/avr-debugger/readme.txt

 --------------------------------------------------------------------------------
 Debugging requires IDE with debugging capabilities, for example, Visual Studio Code.
 This cannot be used with Arduino IDE!
-But you do need to have Arduino IDE installed unless you use your own toolchain to build the program.

 Installation
 --------------------------------------------------------------------------------